 Students who wish to major or minor in theater are assisted in designing a program that covers both the scholarly and practical aspects of the theater.
 Non-majors are invited to enroll in theater classes and to participate in all aspects of the production program.

-Our Foreign Study Program (FSP) occurs in the summer and students may participate as early as the summer after their first year.
+Our Foreign Study Program (FSP) occurs every other summer, starting Summer 2022; students may participate as early as the summer after their first year, provided they have met the prerequisites (one theater history and one theater practice course; see our website for details).
 Students spend ten weeks in London studying at the London Academy of Music and Dramatic Art and attending up to thirty performances at a variety of London theaters, all of which is paid for by the program.
 Students receive three Dartmouth credits for the FSP.
-Prerequisites for the FSP include either Theater 15, 16, or 17 and one course in theater practice: Theater 25, 26, 27, 29, 30, 35, 36, 40, 41, 42, 44, 45, 48, 50 or Theater 10 (upon approval from the Chair).